 Information and support services for your friend:

 canteen.org.au

 Canteen helps young people cope with their own cancer or cancer in their family.
-Visit canteen.org.au to join our online community, get some answers and chat to a counsellor if you want to.
-You can also email support@canteen.org.au or call 1800 835 932.
+Visit the website to join our online community, get some answers and chat to a counsellor if you want to.